alienarena/alienarena/trunk/steambuild/readme.txt

 3. Open a terminal

+Obsolete (seems not needed at all anymore):
   4. Run 64-bit shell (assuming you installed it in ~/sdk):
     > ~/sdk/tools/linux/shell-amd64.sh

 5. Setup Steam Runtime chroot (assuming you downloaded it in ~/steam-runtime):